robertorosero/pyhtonmig/Doc/library/logging.rst

       just uses :func:`traceback.print_exception`.
 The resulting string is returned.

+   .. method:: formatStack(stack_info)

+      Formats the specified stack information (a string as returned by :func:`traceback.print_stack`, but with the last newline removed) as a string.
+This default implementation just returns the input value.

 .. _filter:

 Filter Objects
 --------------

-:class:`Filter`\ s can be used by :class:`Handler`\ s and :class:`Logger`\ s for more sophisticated filtering than is provided by levels.
+``Filters`` can be used by ``Handlers`` and ``Loggers`` for more sophisticated filtering than is provided by levels.
 The base filter class only allows events which are below a certain point in the logger hierarchy.
 For example, a filter initialized with "A.B" will allow events logged by loggers "A.B", "A.B.C", "A.B.C.D", "A.B.D" etc. but not "A.BB", "B.A.B" etc. If initialized with the empty string, all events are passed.

 .. class:: Filter(name='')